 Decluttering and organising – whether it’s our home or any other area in our life – can feel overwhelming.

-We often postpone decluttering tasks because we believe that it’s too hard, that it takes too much time, that we don’t know how to do it, that it wouldn’t make a big difference anyway, etc.
+We often postpone certain tasks because we believe that it’s too hard, that it takes too much time, that we don’t know how to do it, that it wouldn’t make a big difference anyway, etc.

 However, we can decide to start small.